Randhir Singh (sports administrator)

+Randhir Singh (18 October 1946 – 27 May 2026) was a five time Indian Olympian and sports administrator.
+He was a sports shooter.
+He was a noted sports administrator in India serving as the secretary general of the Indian Olympic Association for 25 years from 1987 to 2012.

-Randhir Singh (born 18 October 1946) is an Indian sports administrator and former sports shooter.
-Singh is noted as one of India's most influential sports administrators.
-He has held several positions in both Indian and international sports governing bodies, and also had a successful shooting career before retiring from the sport in 1994.
-Singh began his sports administration career in 1984.
+Singh held several positions in both Indian and international sports governing bodies, and also had a successful shooting career before retiring from the sport in 1994.
+He began his sports administration career in 1984.

-Singh has been serving as the President of the Olympic Council of Asia (OCA) since September 2024, and was previously the Acting President of the OCA from September 2021.
-His other roles in international sports administration include being a member of the IOC from 2001 to 2014; since 2014, he has been an honorary member of the IOC.
+Singh served as the President of the Olympic Council of Asia (OCA) from September 2024, and was previously the Acting President of the OCA from September 2021.
+His other roles in international sports administration included being a member of the IOC from 2001 to 2014; then from 2014, he was an honorary member of the IOC.
 He had also served as the Secretary General of the OCA from 1991 to 2015.
 In domestic sports administration, his roles have included being the Secretary General of the Indian Olympic Association (IOA) from 1987 to 2012 and a member of the governing board of the Sports Authority of India from 1987 to 2010.
 Singh's role was crucial in bringing the 2010 Commonwealth Games to Delhi.

-Singh was an Olympic-level trap and skeet shooter.
+He was an Olympic-level trap and skeet shooter.
 His achievements during his shooting career include competing in five Olympic Games and becoming the first Indian shooter to win a gold medal in the Asian Games, at the 1978 Asian Games.
 He received the Arjuna Award in 1979 for his achievements in shooting.
 Singh retired as a sports shooter in 1994.

 Early life and education

-Randhir Singh was born on 18 October 1946 in Patiala, Punjab Province, British India.
-He is the son of Bhalindra Singh, a younger son of Maharaja Bhupinder Singh of Patiala.
-Singh comes from a family of influential sports administrators.
+Randhir Singh was born in Patiala, Patiala State, India on 18 October 1946.
+He was the son of Bhalindra Singh, a younger son of Maharaja Bhupinder Singh of Patiala.
+Singh came from a family of influential sports administrators.
 His father, Bhalindra, was a member of the International Olympic Committee (IOC) from 1947 to 1992, President of the Indian Olympic Association (IOA) from 1960 to 1975 and 1990 to 1984, and was crucial in bringing the 1982 Asian Games to Delhi.
 Singh's uncle, Yadavindra Singh, the last Maharaja of Patiala, played an important part in lobbying for and then organizing the first Asian Games, held in 1951, in Delhi.

 Singh was educated at Yadvindra Public School in Patiala and graduated from St. Stephen's College with a Bachelor of Arts in History.
 Singh played cricket in school and college as a one-down batsman who also opened the bowling for his school and college teams.